Why Is My Email Filtered as Spam?

 Simply put, email domain authentication shows receiving ISPs that the email you sent was actually from you and was not altered in the process.
 There are three protocols you should implement to authenticate well – SPF, DKIM, and DMARC.

-They serve as ultimate protection from malicious attacks in forms of phishing and spoofing for both you and your recipients.
-On the other hand, if you fail authentication, your email will be filtered as spam or rejected.
+They serve as ultimate protection from malicious attacks in forms of phishing and email spoofing for both you and your recipients.
+On the other hand, if you fail DMARC, SPF, or DKIM, your email will be filtered as spam or rejected.

 4. Optimize Your Emails for All Devices